Museum of Picture Book Art: Spring/Summer Special Exhibition "Koji Suzuki: Clay Caravan"

 Summary

-Koji Suzuki, one of Japan’s leading picture book authors and illustrators, has captivated countless readers with his vivid colors, bold lines, and unique worldview born of creative ideas that transcend time and borders.This exhibition features not only the original artwork from the picture books *Dome-gatar* (Tamagawa University Press) and *Denden-densha* (Kotsu Shimbunsha), but also his current creative endeavors—including three-dimensional clay and paper sculptures—as well as a stunning display of large-scale paintings.
+Koji Suzuki, one of Japan’s leading picture book authors and artists, has captivated countless readers with his vivid colors, bold lines, and unique worldview born of creative ideas that transcend time and borders.This exhibition features not only the original artwork from the picture books *Dome-gatar* (Tamagawa University Press) and *Denden-densha* (Kotsu Shimbunsha), but also his current creative endeavors—including three-dimensional clay and paper sculptures—as well as a stunning display of large-scale paintings.
 It is an exhibition where visitors can fully immerse themselves in Koji Suzuki’s boundless creativity and vibrant energy, which transcend the confines of the picture book genre.

 • [Duration] April 25 (Sat), 2026 – August 31 (Mon), 2026 *Closed Tuesdays and Wednesdays (except holidays)